ieeevr/2024-test/contribute/demos/index.md

     <h2 id="Overview">Overview</h2>
     <p>
         The 31<sup>st</sup> IEEE Conference on Virtual Reality and 3D User Interfaces 2024 seeks research demonstrations from laboratories or research groups (academic, government, or industry).
-Demos should interest the broad XR community and be presentable in a conference setting exhibiting new and innovative work.
+Research demos should interest the broad XR community and be presentable in a conference setting exhibiting new and innovative work.
 The conference will provide basic infrastructure.
 Additionally, authors of accepted demos will present an overview in a fast-forward research demonstration session to summarize their demo and relate it to research being performed at their lab.
 The research demonstrations will be an in-person event.
     </p>

     <h2 id="submission-guidelines">Submission Guidelines</h2>